Complete the form below to ask us a question or make an enquiry. We’ll get back to you via phone or email as soon as possible.

 Older individuals may require additional assistance in navigating the legal system, understanding their rights, and ensuring their financial security post-divorce.
 However, the current capacity constraints make it difficult for courts to provide the necessary resources and support to meet these specific needs.

-To address these capacity issues, it is crucial for the legal system to adapt and allocate additional resources to handle the growing number of divorce cases among older couples.
+To address these capacity issues, the legal system must adapt and allocate additional resources to handle the growing number of divorce cases among older couples.

 One of the tricky issues that comes up more and more frequently, particularly with elderly couples, although not exclusive to such cases, is when one party lacks the capacity to deal with their affairs, including personally instructing a solicitor and engaging in litigation.